See the Juicy First Teaser for Impeachment: American Crime Story - E! Online

 We doubt the Clintons are going to love the latest season of American Crime Story.

-Days after FX shared the first look of their key art for season three of the Ryan Murphy-produced anthology series, the network upped the ante by sharing a juicy new teaser on Wednesday, August 4.
+Days after FX shared a first look at their season three key art for the Ryan Murphy-produced anthology series, the network upped the ante by sharing a juicy new teaser on Wednesday, August 4.
 In the just-released footage, Monica Lewinsky, played by actress Beanie Feldstein, packages up a present for "Bill."
 The Bill in question is, of course, former President Bill Clinton, who is played by Clive Owen.

 As Monica makes her way through the West Wing, a message reads: "Based on a true story.
 Washington D.C., 1995.
 The President of the United States had a secret affair with a 22-year-old intern."